-Observations of dust emission in polarization gives access to a new dimension of dust evolution that is inaccessible to unpolarized observations: the statistics of dust properties variations within the light cone (in 2D within the beam and in 3D along the line of sight).
-This information appears in what we call the "spectral rotation of polarization angles".
-Our model captures a significant fraction of the decorrelation in angles found in \Planck\ data, and of the variance observed in dust unpolarized emission SEDs.
-The spatial variation of the SED induced by the rotation of the polarization angle along the line of sight is a critical aspect that could crucially affect the detection of CMB $B$-modes and any other attempts to detect cosmic birefringence.
-Our methodology, which is independent of calibration errors and can be used with any mask, allows for a correlation analysis with tracers of the ISM to trace back to the origin of decorrelation.
-This work will be useful and is timely to the development of component separations methods for the current and future generations of CMB experiments.
-It will help to develop new more realistic simulations of the sky containing SED decorrelation having an amplitude consistent with \Planck\ data.
+Observations of dust emission in polarization provide access to a new dimension of dust evolution, inaccessible to unpolarized observations: the statistics of dust properties variations within the light cone (2D within the beam and 3D along the line of sight).
+This information appears in what we call the ``spectral rotation of polarization angles.''
+Our model captures a significant fraction of the decorrelation in angles found in \Planck\ data, as well as the variance observed in dust unpolarized-emission SEDs.
+The spatial variation of the SED induced by rotation of the polarization angle along the line of sight is a critical aspect that could strongly affect the detection of CMB $B$-modes and any other attempts to detect cosmic birefringence.
+Our methodology, which is independent of calibration errors and can be used with any mask, enables correlation analyses with tracers of the ISM to trace the origin of decorrelation.
+This work is useful and timely for the development of component-separation methods for current and future generations of CMB experiments.
+It will aid the development of new, more realistic sky simulations that include SED decorrelation with amplitudes consistent with \Planck\ data.